Skip to main content

 Although the initiative represented a major evolution in technology, it was an even bigger change to the organization’s operations.
 As operational practices changed, employee responsibilities evolved as well, creating new opportunities for existing employees.

-The first collaboration of its kind in the world, the Rio Tinto initiative is an example of industry leaders partnering with Hitachi to address the key challenges that freight rail faces today.
+The first collaboration of its kind in the world, the Rio Tinto initiative is an example of industry leaders partnering with Hitachi to address the key challenges that freight rail systems face today.
 With more than 100 years in the railroad industry, Hitachi is committed to driving innovation, leading in partnership with our customers, and powering good to make a better world.

 To learn more about why Hitachi is a preferred partner for many of the world’s transportation leaders, visithttps://www.hitachirail.com/our-company/